sillsdev/scripture-forge-help/docs/Draft-Generation/using-quote-styles.md

 ## How to Use Quote Styles (step-by-step)

 1. Navigate to the Generate Draft page in Scripture Forge.
-2. Select the book you want to draft (e.g. 1 Kings).
-3. Before generating  a new draft, select Formatting Options.
+2. Select "Formatting Options".
 4. Select the options for quote styles to apply to the draft.
 The two options are  "Automatic quote style" or "Straight quotes".

 ![](./quote_styles_image1.png)

 5. Click save.
 6. Review the output:
     If quote styles are applied, you will see the project’s preferred quotation marks.
     If the style could not be determined, you will receive a clear notification to edit the quotes manually when editing the draft.
-7. Accept or reject the changes at the book or chapter level.

 :::tip